-There is nothing better than a bowl of hot, home-made soup on a cold winter day, and this recipe is probably the easiest one I know.
-The ingredients are also very inexpensive, so it is also one of my most economical recipes too.
-This soup makes a great side dish, or it can be served on its own or as a side dish.
+There is nothing better than a bowl of hot, homemade soup on a cold winter day, and this recipe is probably the easiest one I know.
+The ingredients are also inexpensive, making it one of my most economical recipes as well.
+The soup can be served on its own or as a side dish.
 While not included in the Rosie’s Riveting Recipes historic cookbook, I’m sure Rosie would have approved.
 Enjoy.

 FIFTEEN BEAN SOUP

-If the water appears “foamy” after it begins to boil turn off heat and pour beans back into colander.
-Rinse thoroughly again, and again remove any loose skins.
-Pour beans back into stockpot, add enough water to submerge the beans, remove any loose skins, and again heat to boiling over medium heat.
-If the water appears “foamy” again, pour into colander and repeat.
+If the water appears foamy after it begins to boil turn off heat and pour beans back into colander.
+Rinse thoroughly and remove any loose skins.
+Pour beans back into stockpot, add enough water to submerge the beans, removing any loose skins, and once again heat to boiling over medium heat.
+Repeat this process if the water appears foamy again.

-Once water is boiling, and it appears less foamy, add remaining ingredients, cover and simmer on low for approximately six hours or until beans are soft and tender.
-This soup goes well as a side dish with steaks, or serve with cornbread.
+Once water appears less foamy, add the remaining ingredients, cover and simmer on low for approximately six hours or until beans are soft and tender.
+Serve with biscuits or cornbread.
+This soup is also a good side dish steaks or burgers.